rune-rs/rune/book/src/4_2_variables.md

 # Variables and memory

 Variables in Rune are defined using the `let` keyword.
-In contrast to Rust, all variables in Rune are mutable and do not require a `mut` keyword to change.
+In contrast to Rust, all variables in Rune are mutable.

 ```rust,noplaypen
 {{#include ../../scripts/book/4_2/variables.rn}}